Moab-Bit-Coders-Repository/satellite-api/README.md

 ### GET /order/:uuid/sent_message ###

-Given an order UUID, retrieve a sent message.
+Given an order UUID, retrieve its message.
+The message must be sent or in process of being transmitted.
 No authorization required.

 ```bash
 curl -v $IONOSPHERE//order/409348bc-6af0-4999-b715-4136753979df/sent_message